South Street Seaport: 1979–1985: Development and opening

-The first phase of the South Street Seaport redevelopment was completed on July 28, 1983, covering four blocks of the South Street Seaport U.S. historic district.
-This project included construction of the fourth Fulton Market, a three-story building designed by Benjamin Thompson, with about 95000 ft2 of space.
+For the redevelopment into a festival marketplace, The Rouse Company formed the subsidiary Seaport Marketplace, Inc. The first phase of the South Street Seaport redevelopment was completed on July 28, 1983, covering four blocks of the South Street Seaport U.S. historic district.
+This project included construction of the fourth Fulton Market Building, a three-story building designed by Benjamin C. Thompson, with about 95000 ft2 of space.
 The project also included a renovation of 14 buildings in the South Street Seaport Museum and 12 buildings in Schermerhorn Row.
 Within a few months of its completion, the first phase of the redevelopment was credited with helping attract commercial activity to the area.
 The second phase was to include another structure on Pier 17 with 120000 ft2.
-The Pier 17 mall opened on September 11, 1985; the original Pier 17 mall included an office building and a three-story shopping pavilion.
+The Pier 17 Pavilion opened on September 11, 1985; the original Pier 17 Pavilion included an office building and a three-story, Victorian-style red shopping mall, a structure that combined Piers 17 and 18, housing approximately 120–150 shops and restaurants.
+The Pier 17 Pavilion was also designed by Benjamin Thompson and developed by The Rouse Company, and its design is comparable to Harborplace, Jacksonville Landing in Jacksonville, and Bayside Marketplace in Miami.
+The Pier 17 Pavilion was also referred to as Pier 17 Mall or The Mall at South Street Seaport.